 The early goal in treating the universe as a quantum particle1 was to resolve an important question left unanswered by the standard model of particle physics: why does matter dominate over anti-matter in the universe?
 This question is called the mystery of the matter asymmetry [63].
-The MCM solution is that a momentum-conserving pair of universe U^{\pm} are dominated by matter and anti-matter respectively so that there is no global excess.
-In essence, one universe is a particle and the other is an anti-particle, and the pair came into existence at a fluctuation called a big bang or big bounce.
-The problem described in this section calls for an investigation to determine the extent to which QFT's interpretation for particles and anti-particles moving oppositely through time might be useful for describing MCM cosmology states.
+The MCM solution is that a momentum-conserving pair of universes U^{\pm} are dominated by matter and anti-matter respectively so that there is no global excess.
+In essence, one universe is a particle and the other is an anti-particle.
+The pair is said to come into existence at a fluctuation